The-Simples/Poko/docs/mod-list.md

 ## Mod List - 1.18.2
 Legend: ✨- `utility is obvious under common cases`  | ⚠️- `Unstable` ❓ - `experiment` |📦- `Used to identify dependencies`

+**For the sake of general, we choose [Iris](https://github.com/IrisShaders/Iris).
+But [Canvas](https://github.com/vram-guild/canvas) has better performance and quality with shaders, If you don't need OptiFine Shaders, please check their awesome shaderpacks!**
 ## 🟩Common Mods

 ### 🚀Optimization